For the people out there who want to hold a small sum of gold, but don’t want to break the bank, investing in gold bullion coins could be a solution.

 Security & insurance

-Gold bullion coins are incredibly valuable by weight, meaning that extra care must be taken to ensure their safekeeping.
+Gold bullion coins are incredibly valuable by weight, meaning that extra care must be taken to ensure their safekeeping., for example using safety deposit solutions such as Britannia Safe Deposit Centre.

 A diversified stock market investor doesn’t need protection against the risk of an individual company going into bankruptcy because each individual company only represents a fraction of a per cent of their portfolio.